Promoting inclusivity in our industry

 - We will use our influence with other industry organisations and professional bodies to ensure our values of inclusivity and diversity are aligned and positive change is promoted and championed.

-For a number of years Spotlight has been working to reduce inequalities faced by disadvantaged groups.
-Here’s what we’ve done recently:
+For many years Spotlight has been working to reduce inequalities faced by disadvantaged groups.
+Here's what we've done recently:

-- We launched www.ProFilePerformers.com, in partnership with the National Theatre, to give a greater platform to D/deaf and disabled performers
+- We launched www.ProFilePerformers.com, in partnership with the National Theatre, to give a greater platform to disabled performers

 - We have run BSL training sessions for our professional agent and casting director members

-- We have BSL interpreters available at Spotlight events, to ensure that our D/deaf members are able to access information and development opportunities alongside all of our members
+- We have BSL interpreters available at Spotlight events, to ensure that our members who are deaf or who have hearing loss can access information and development opportunities alongside all of our members

 - We support BFI Flare festival and have run panel events around LGBT+ casting